A large-scale heterogeneous 3D magnetic resonance brain imaging dataset for self-supervised learning: Funding

-This work has been supported by the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (grant number NNF21SA0069429) and Villum Fonden (grant number 40516), Pioneer Centre for AI, Danish National Research Foundation, grant number P1, the Lundbeck Foundation (grant number R449-2023-1512), and the National Institute of Health (grant number 1R01AG070988, 1RF1AG080371, 1RF1MH123195, 1UM1MH130981, 1R21NS138995, and 1R01EB031114).
+This work has been supported by the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (grant number NNF21SA0069429) and Villum Fonden (grant number 40516), Pioneer Centre for AI, Danish National Research Foundation, grant number P1, the Lundbeck Foundation (grant number R449-2023-1512), the Novo Nordisk Foundation (grant number 0104988 for the Gefion AI Supercomputer), and the National Institute of Health (grant number 1R01AG070988, 1RF1AG080371, 1RF1MH123195, 1UM1MH130981, 1R21NS138995, and 1R01EB031114).